 If you’re looking to lose weight, start by keeping your carb intake to 45–50% of your calories.
 If you’re exercising vigorously for more than 1 hour per day or training for an endurance event like a marathon, you may do better in the 55–65% range.

 A traditional “low-carb” diet has 40% or less calories coming from carbohydrates.
 There’s no denying that many have lost weight and kept it off successfully with this lifestyle.
 It’s popular for a reason, but it certainly is not the only way to lose weight — and it may not be for everyone.

 Eating a low-carb diet (especially a restrictive one) affects your blood sugar levels, which can cause unfavorable side-effects in some people, including being mildly to downright uncomfortable, shakiness, nervousness or anxiety, chills, irritability, lightheadedness, headaches, hunger, nausea, fatigue, blurred vision, lack of coordination and more.
 These effects and the restriction required can make a low-carb diet difficult to stick with.

-If you choose to experiment with eating fewer carbs, here are six tips to make the transition sustainable:
+If you choose to experiment with eating fewer carbs, here are seven tips to make the transition sustainable:

 It may be tough to tell your reaction to low blood sugar since it varies from person to person.
 When starting a low-carb diet, be on the lookout for the signs and symptoms of low blood sugar (see above).
 If you experience them, eat a small serving of a carbohydrate-rich snack such as a piece of fruit, some crackers or a slice of bread.